vanHeemstraSystems/innovation-management/300/700/README.md

 <img width="1050" height="741" alt="Image" src="https://github.com/user-attachments/assets/8c5245cb-d36f-470f-b190-579d1187696a" />

-**NOTE**: For the next section we are switching to Robo 3T Studio - Community Edition, as it seems more adapt to creating collections from script.
+**NOTE**: For the next section we are switching to **Studio 3T Community Edition**, as it seems more adapt to creating collections from script.
 TO DO: Find out how the same is achieved with Robo 3T.

-In Robo 3T Studio - Community Edition create a new file and add the following as a starter:
+In **Studio 3T Community Edition** create a new file and add the following as a starter:

 ```
 // MongoDB Schema for Innovation Management Microservice